A Survey of Model Architectures in Information Retrieval: Learning-to-Rank Model Architectures

 Beyond core model architectures, LTR research has explored many other important directions.
 A significant portion of the literature focuses on loss functions and feature transformations~\citep{qin2021neural,bruch2019revisiting,burges2010ranknet}.
 Other critical areas include developing methods for unbiased relevance estimation from biased user feedback (e.g., clicks)~\citep{joachims2017unbiased,ai2018unbiased,wang2018position,hu2019unbiased} and jointly optimizing for both effectiveness and fairness in ranking systems~\citep{singh2018fairness,biega2018equity,yang2023fara,yang2023vertical,yang2023marginal}.
 We omit detailed discussions here and refer readers to the original papers and prior surveys~\citep{liu2009ltr,li2011learning}.

 Despite their success, traditional LTR models have a fundamental ceiling.
-Their reliance on handcrafted features means they are not end-to-end and, more critically, they struggle to bridge the \textbf{lexical gap}\,---\,the difference between the words in a query and the semantically related words in a relevant document.
+Their reliance on handcrafted features prevents them from operating in an end-to-end manner and, more importantly, limits their ability to bridge the \textbf{lexical gap}\,---\,the difference between the words in a query and the semantically related words in a relevant document.
 Their understanding is based on pre-defined statistical signals, not the underlying meaning of the text.
 This limitation created a clear need for a new class of models capable of learning semantic representations directly from raw text, setting the stage for the rise of neural ranking (\cref{sec:neural_ranking}).